What makes a language easy to deep-learn? Deep neural networks and humans similarly benefit from compositional structure: Methods

-Following experiments with human participants~\cite{raviv2021easy2learn}, we tested memorization and generalization.
-In the memorization test, we have neural agents produce labels for scenes that were part of the training data.
-In the generalization test, we have neural agents produce labels for scenes they have never seen, \ie, not in the training data.
-We performed these tests after each of the 100 rounds.
-To account for the random effects of the parameter initialization and training procedure, we ran 100 experiments with different random seeds for each input language.
-The measures are described in the following.

-\paragraph{Production Similarity} Production similarity measures the overlap between two sets of labels.
+\paragraph{Measures} Production similarity measures the overlap between two sets of labels.
 It is computed as one minus the normalized edit distance between pairs of labels.
 For our analysis, we use production similarity once to quantify the similarity between the generated labels and the ground truth of the input languages, and once to quantify the similarity of labels generated by neural network agents with labels produced by human learners.
+For example, a recurrent neural network that produced 'muif-a' for shape 3 moving in direction 360 degrees would have a high production similarity to the majority of human participants who produced 'muif-i'.

-\paragraph{Generalization Score} The generalization score measures the degree of systematicity during the generalization test~\cite{raviv2021easy2learn}.
+The generalization score measures the degree of systematicity during the generalization test~\cite{raviv2021easy2learn}.
 We take two sets of scenes: a training set, on which the agents were trained, and a test set, on which the agents were not trained.
 We then do the following for each agent.
 First, we take two sets of labels: one previously generated for each training scene by the agent and another that we let the agent generate for each test scene.
 Second, the difference between train and test scenes is measured by pairwise semantic difference.
-Semantic difference is calculated as described above under Input Languages.
+Semantic difference is calculated as topographic similarity.
 Third, the difference between train and test labels is measured by pairwise normalized edit distance.
 Finally, we compute the Pearson correlation between these two differences across all scenes.
 Then, we take the average correlation coefficient across all agents as the generalization score.